ozlmulg/my-dev-notes/docs/mobile/android/android-google-maps-integration.md

 ## 2. 🔐 Obtain Keystore SHA-1 Fingerprint

-- Follow instructions [here](android-keystore-settings.md) for generating a keystore and obtaining SHA-1 fingerprint in your Android Studio project.
+- Follow instructions for [Android Keystore Settings](android-keystore-settings.md) for generating a keystore and obtaining SHA-1 fingerprint in your Android Studio project.
 - Alternatively, run the following command: